Lichen planus: Introduction

 The goal of treatment of lichen planus is to relieve the discomfort of rashes and oral lesions and to minimize the risk of developing complications, such as oral cancer.

 Mild cases of lichen planus may need no treatment.
-Treatment of more severe lichen planus that affects the skin includes a topical corticosteroid cream or ointment to reduce inflammation.
-This generally can clear up ...more treatments »
+Treatment of more severe lichen planus that affects the skin includes a topical corticosteroid cream or ointment to reduce ...more treatments »

 Lichen planus: Misdiagnosis